quinton-ashley/firefox-hide-scrollbars/README.md

 -   doesn't work with any other scrolling related addons
 -   some sites will become unresponsive to scroll events
+-   some images/other media files will not display properly when viewing them in their own tab

 ## Solutions